NDevTK/writeups/_posts/2023-08-18-extensions.md

 run_payload &
 ```

-### Set Wireguard configuration
+### Set WireGuard configuration
 (unsure if this is useful to attacker)

-Able to set Wireguard VPN config via crosh `wireguard` command.
+Able to set WireGuard VPN config via crosh `wireguard` command.
 However, I can't get DNS working until I toggle "automatically configure network settings" in GUI.
-Maybe someone with more experience configuring Wireguard can figure out how to make this useful for an attacker.
-If it does work, I think this might allow attackers to tunnel traffic through their Wireguard server and potentially hijack DNS.
+Maybe someone with more experience configuring WireGuard can figure out how to make this useful for an attacker.
+If it does work, I think this might allow attackers to tunnel traffic through their WireGuard server and potentially hijack DNS.

-No notification is shown when Wireguard is connected, but notification is shown when it is disconnected.
+No notification is shown when WireGuard is connected, but notification is shown when it is disconnected.

 This was fixed by adding `frame-ancestors 'self';` to the extensions `content_security_policy`.
 <https://chromium-review.googlesource.com/c/apps/libapps/+/4603751>